Zeta Global Holdings (ZETA) Faces Investor Class Action Alleging Revenue Round-Tripping & Improper Use of Consent Farms – Hagens Berman

 SAN FRANCISCO, Dec.
-02, 2024 (GLOBE NEWSWIRE) -- Zeta Global Holdings Corp.
-(NYSE: ZETA) and certain of its top executives are now the target of a securities class action.
+05, 2024 (GLOBE NEWSWIRE) -- Digital marketing giant Zeta Global Holdings Corp.
+(NYSE: ZETA) is now facing a class action lawsuit from aggrieved investors who claim they were deceived about the company's true financial health and business practices.

 Hagens Berman is investigating the allegations and urges investors in Zeta who purchased shares and suffered substantial losses to submit your losses now.